Previous Topic

 4. Wholesale investor has the meaning given to that term in the Financial Markets Conduct Act 2013.

-5. For the purposes of (a)(i) above, BN3(a)(vii), and BN9(a)(ii), funds are able to be treated as funds invested in an investee entity when the principal applicant has entered into a legally binding non revocable contract made under New Zealand law with the investee entity or other legal person to acquire an equity security in an investee entity; or another financial product that will be converted, or is or may become convertible, into an equity security in an investee entity.
+3. If the principal applicant has entered into a legally binding non-revocable contract made under New Zealand law with the investee entity or other legal person to acquire an equity security in an investee entity; or another financial product that will be converted, or is or may become convertible, into an equity security in an investee entity, then the:

 BN7.10.20 New Zealand resident entity